the

 building of cribs in Malta was influenced mainly by the Neapolitan style which

-was introduced in Malta by various noblemen who could afford to buy the
+noblemen who could afford to buy the

 ‘expensive’ statuettes at the time.
 The style did not represent much of a